 - Why the page exists and how well the page achieves its purpose

-- Expertise, authoritativeness, and trustworthiness (E-A-T) of the author of the content
+- Experience, expertise, authoritativeness, and trustworthiness (E-E-A-T) of the author of the content

 - How well the main content is written and if it’s accurate and substantial

 - Whether information about the owner of the website and ways to contact the owner is present

 - How reputable the website is

 - Whether the webpage fits the screens of various devices properly